Shaker scoop

-A shaker scoop (sometimes called a shaker hood scoop or a shaker hood) is an automobile term for an air intake for combustion air that is mounted directly on top of the engine's air cleaner and protrudes through a hole in the hood.
-Since it is fastened directly to the engine, it moves with the engine's movement and vibration on its mountings, thus the 'shaker' name.
+A shaker scoop (sometimes called a shaker hood scoop or a shaker hood) is an automobile air intake for combustion air that is mounted directly on top of the engine's air cleaner and protrudes through a hole in the hood.
+Since it is fastened directly to the engine, it moves with the engine's movement and vibration on its mountings, hence the 'shaker' name.

 Design

 Like all hood scoops, a shaker scoop is intended to provide a direct path for cool, dense air to reach an engine’s air intake, historically a carburetor.

-To the extent it is possible, a further desired gain is the 'ram air' effect, in theory taking advantage of the vehicle's speed to deliver high pressure, cool air to the engine over a shorter, less restrictive flow path.
+To the extent to which it is possible, a further desired gain is the 'ram air' effect, in theory taking advantage of the vehicle's speed to deliver high-pressure, cool air to the engine over a shorter, less restrictive flow path.
 However, because engines draw air in hundreds of cubic feet per minute, scoops may not raise intake pressures significantly at low speeds.